microsoft/MixedReality-GraphicsTools-Unity/README.md

 # What is Graphics Tools

 Graphics tools and components for developing Mixed Reality applications in Unity.
+This repo is a work in progress fork of the [MRTK/Standard shader system](https://docs.microsoft.com/en-us/windows/mixed-reality/mrtk-unity/features/rendering/mrtk-standard-shader?view=mrtkunity-2021-05) and other components.

 # Getting started with Graphics Tools

 Graphics Tools is desiged to be imported as a [Unity package](https://docs.unity3d.com/Manual/Packages.html).
 To import Graphics Tools into your Unity project follow the below steps:

 1. Open your Unity project and select `Window > Package Manager` from the file menu bar
-2. Click the '+' icon within the Package Manager and select "Add package from git URL..."
+2. Click the `'+'` icon within the Package Manager and select `"Add package from git URL..."`
 ![Package Manager Add](Documentation~/Images/ReadMe/PackageManagerAdd.png)
-3. Paste `https://github.com/microsoft/MixedReality-GraphicsTools-Unity.git` into text field and click "Add"
+3. Paste `https://github.com/microsoft/MixedReality-GraphicsTools-Unity.git` into text field and click `"Add"`
 ![Package Manager Paste](Documentation~/Images/ReadMe/PackageManagerPaste.png)
 4. Graphics Tools will now be installed within your Unity project as an immutable package.
 ![Package Manager Installed](Documentation~/Images/ReadMe/PackageManagerInstalled.png)

 ## Importing samples

-To open the samples contained within Graphics Tools expand the "Samples" list and click the "Import" button for any samples you would like to try:
+To open the samples contained within Graphics Tools expand the `"Samples"` list and click the `"Import"` button for any samples you would like to try:
 ![Package Manager Samples](Documentation~/Images/ReadMe/PackageManagerSamples.png)

-Samples will import into your project's `Assets` folder so they can be opened and modified.
+Samples will import into your project's Assets folder so they may be opened and modified.

+---
+**NOTE**

+This project is currently configured to work with the [Universal Render Pipeline](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@11.0/manual/index.html).

+---

 ## Contributing